Need an Accommodation for your Class?

-Your personal and educational goals are important to us.
-Student Access Services at Arapahoe Community College (ACC) can partner with you—encouraging and celebrating accessibility, accountability and self-advocacy.
-Let us help motivate and support you toward academic success.
+Whether the accommodations you need are permanent or temporary - we can help!
+Your goals are important to us.
+Student Access Services at ACC collaborates with all members of the campus community - encouraging and celebrating accessibility, accountability and self-advocacy.
+Let us help motivate and support you on your way to academic success.

-Plan ahead to allow a minimum of one week setup time for most support services.
+Plan ahead to allow a minimum of one-week set-up time for your appointment to discuss most support services.
+Accommodations are not retroactive.
 Documentation regarding your disability may be requested.

 - SAS Info Flyer (PDF)

 - ACC Checklist (PDF)

 - Tips for Successful Communication with your Instructor